-Option Description Se tup Internal RTD tem- perature data Temperature data from the on- board temperature sensor (RTD) is used. a. b. a.
-Set Line Temperature Source to Internal RTD.b.
+Option Description Se tup Internal RTD tem- perature data Temperature data from the on- board temperature sensor (RTD) is used.
+Set Line Temperatu Click Apply. re Source to Internal RTD.
+Polling vice for temperature data.
+This data will be available in addi- tion to the internal RTD tem- Set Polling Slot to ure Source to Poll for External Value. an available slot. to Poll as Primary or Poll as Secondary. perature data.
+Op otion Description Poll as Primary No other HART masters will be on the network.
+The Field Communicator is not a HART master. - Pol II as Secondary d. e. device. a Tag to the HART tag of the temperature Digital communica- tions A host writes temperature data to the meter at appropriate in- tervals.
+This data will be availa- ble in addition to the internal RTD temperature data. tions.
 Click Apply.
-Polling The meter polls an external de- vice for temperature data.
-This data will be available in addi- tion to the internal RTD tem- a.
-Set Line Temperature Source to Poll for External Value.b.
-Set Polling Slot to an available slot.c.
-Set Polling Control to Poll as Primary or Poll as Secondary. perature data. Ор otion Description Pol l as Primary No other HART masters will be on the network.
-The Field Communicator is not a HART master.
-Pol l as Secondary Other HART masters will be on the net- work.
-The Field Communicator is not a HART master. d. e.
-Set External Device device.
-Click Apply.
-Tag to the HART tag of the temperature Digital communica- tions A host writes temperature data to the meter at appropriate in- tervals.
-This data will be availa- ble in addition to the internal RTD temperature data. а. b. c.
-Set Line Temperatu tions.
-Click Apply.
-Perform the nece tions setup to wr priate intervals. re Source to Fixed Value or Digital Communica- essary host programming and communica- ite temperature data to the meter at appro-
+Perform the nece are Source to Fixed Value or Digital Communica- essary host programming and communica- ite temperature data to the meter at appro-

-If you are using external temperature data, verify the external temperature value displayed in the Inputs group on the ProLink III main window .
+If you are using external temperature data, verify the external temperature value displayed in the Inputs group on the ProLink III main window.

-- Ensure that the external device and the meter are using the same measurement unit. - For polling: - Verify the wiring between the meter and the external device. - Verify the HART tag of the external device. - For digital communications: - Verify that the host has access to the required data. - Verify that the host is writing to the correct register in memory, using the correct data type.
+- Ensure that the external device and the meter are using the same measurement unit. - For polling: - Verify the wiring between the meter and the external device. - Verify the HART tag of the external device. - For digital communications:

-• If necessary, apply an offset.
+- Verify that the host has access to the required data. - Verify that the host is writing to the correct register in memory, using the correct data type. - If necessary, apply an offset.